starlitriver/starlitriver.github.io/content/mathematics/integral.md

 ---
-aliases:
+title:
-  - integration
+description:
-  - integrate
+aliases: [integrals, integrate, integration]
-  - integrals
+tags: []
-tags:
+permalink:
 ---

-in [[formal/mathematics/mathematical analysis/index|mathematical analysis]], an integral is an [[operation]] that calculates the continuous analog of a sum, useful for calculating areas, volumes and their generalizations
+An integral is an [[operation]] that calculates the continuous analog of a sum, useful for calculating areas and volumes.

 a definite integral calculates the signed area of the region in the plane that is bounded by the graph of a given function between two points in the line